 AxPEP Server

-Antimicrobial peptides (AMPs) are promising candidates in the fight against multidrug-resistant pathogens due to its broad range of activities and low toxicity.
+Antimicrobial peptides (AMPs) are promising candidates in the fight against multidrug-resistant pathogens due to its broad range of activities and low ecotoxicology.
 Some AMPs also display antitumor and antivirus functions making them alternative drug candidates for these important diseases.
 To facilitate the discovery of AMPs and their functions, we provide this one-stop server for antimicrobial peptide and other activity prediction for unknown sequences.
 Three methods are currently available:

 • AmPEP: Predict antimicrobial activity